-Chart 13: Relative earnings over time Australia (25-64-year-olds, relative to upper secondary education = 100) (a) and increased supply of university educated population education (OECD, 2021a).
-The figures show benefits of around 10 per cent based on an internal rate of return, with benefit-cost ratios of around 4.
+Chart 13: Relative earnings over time Australia (25-64-year-olds, relative to upper secondary education = 100) (a) and increased supply of university educated population

 (a) Full-time, full-year earners.
 Source: OECD (2022d) and Australian Bureau of Statistics (2021b).